cabatchi/ECS179zomPunch/ProjectDocument.md

 [Round Start Sound](https://www.youtube.com/watch?v=KS85lRtQ_pk) for the toasts.
 I picked this specific punch sound as it allows for a sense of "Power" within the punch, and for the round start sound, I thought it would fit the theme of how the toasts are spawning out of a toaster!

 For the [Powerup Sound](https://pixabay.com/sound-effects/), we got it off this website as it allows for royalty free use.

+### Narrative Design (Eric Barron and Nicholas Phan)

+Talking with Eric about the Narrative design, we ended up going for a post-apocalyptic UC Davis, where a mysterious Food Poisoning disease called "Toast-Vid 19" had spread throughout the campus.
+Upon this disease spreading, it created a spiral of transformations of UC Davis Students, morphing them into different classes of "Toast Zombies"